PhysicsOfMobility/ridepy/docs/overview.rst

   - ``multiprocessing``,
   - ``OpenMPI``.
 2. Using `cython <https://cython.readthedocs.io/en/latest/>`_.
 We provide, out of the box, the ability to choose either pure pythonic or cythonic data structures and algorithms for running the simulations.
-See :doc:`/developers/cython` for details.
+See :ref:`using_cython` for details.